close

 A brief introduction to Duck Mountain - Childs Lake

 Manitoba is a province of Canada at the longitudinal centre of the country.
-It is Canada's fifth-most populous province, with a population of 1,342,153 as of 2021.
+It is Canada's fifth-most populous province, with an estimated population of 1,503,865 as of 2026.
+It is bordered by Nunavut and the Northwest Territories to the north, Hudson Bay to the northeast, Ontario to the east, the US states of North Dakota and Minnesota to the south, and Saskatchewan to the west.
+Manitoba's capital and largest city is Winnipeg.

 Manitoba has a widely varied landscape, from arctic tundra and the Hudson Bay coastline in the north to dense boreal forest, large freshwater lakes, and prairie grassland in the central and southern regions.

-Indigenous peoples have inhabited what is now Manitoba for thousands of years.
+Indigenous peoples have inhabited what is now Manitoba for approximately 10,000 years.
 In the early 17th century, English and French fur traders began arriving in the area and establishing settlements.
-The Kingdom of England secured control of the region in 1673 and created a territory named Rupert's Land, which was placed under the administration of the Hudson's Bay Company.
-Rupert's Land, which included all of present-day Manitoba, grew and evolved from 1673 until 1869 with significant settlements of Indigenous and Métis people in the Red River Colony.
-Negotiations for the creation of the province of Manitoba commenced in 1869, but deep disagreements over the right to self-determination led to an armed conflict, known as the Red River Rebellion, between the federal government and the people (particularly Métis) of the Red River Colony.
-The resolution of the conflict and further negotiations led to Manitoba becoming the fifth province to join Canadian Confederation, when the Parliament of Canada passed the Manitoba Act on 15 July 1870.
+The Kingdom of England secured control of the region in 1670, creating a territory named Rupert's Land under the administration of the Hudson's Bay Company.
+Rupert's Land, which included all of present-day Manitoba, grew and evolved from 1670 until 1869 with significant settlements of Indigenous and Métis people in the Red River Colony.
+Deep disagreements over self-determination during negotiations to transfer Rupert's Land to Canada in 1869 led to an armed resistance known as the Red River Rebellion, led by Louis Riel against the Canadian government.
+Subsequent negotiations resulted in Manitoba becoming the fifth province to join Canadian Confederation, when the Parliament of Canada passed the Manitoba Act on 15 July 1870.

 Read more about Duck Mountain - Childs Lake at Wikipedia